Important Deadlines

 Graduate Writing Initiative

-- Register at tinyurl.com/GWINov2025 for the November 8 Writing Retreat, held 9:30 a.m.-3:30 p.m.
+- Register at tinyurl.com/RetreatDec2025 for the December 13 Writing Retreat, held 9:30 a.m.-3:30 p.m.
 CT in the Miller Nichols Learning Center room 451 in the morning and the Miller Nichols Library 4th floor Theater space for lunch and the afternoon, as well as online all day for virtual participants via RooLearning+.

 - The retreat will consist of a morning and an afternoon session featuring brief goal-setting exercises followed by blocks of dedicated writing time, with a break for lunch at noon.
-Optional lunch provided for in-person attendees.
+Catered lunch provided for in-person attendees!

 The Second Saturday Writing Retreats are free, one-day events for graduate students to work on their own writing projects with expert tips and techniques, graduate writing consultants, and optional lunch for in-person attendees all provided by the GWI.
 Attendees are welcome to bring food and beverage into the retreat.
 Coffee and hot tea beverage service also included.